harlantwood/Heart_of_the_Sun/index.md

 It was Miriam who decided whether a particular experiment was to live or die.
 Miriam smashed a giant half meter cube of sentient crystal strata at Phillip’s feet, and he screamed...

-> _Heart of the Sun_ is being developed in a collaboration community organized around the best practices we know of, for effective communication, genuine synergy, and the abundant creation and equitable distribution of wealth:
+> This is a sample of material designed to bring cultural awakening and planetary enlightenment codes through legends of the future.
+These works are being developed in a collaboration community organized around the best practices we know of for effective communication, genuine synergy, and the abundant creation and equitable distribution of wealth:
 >
 > - Team Level: [The Core Protocols](http://liveingreatness.com/files/core-protocols-3.03.html) or better
 > - Organization Level: [Holacracy](http://www.holacracy.org/sites/default/files/resources/holacracy_constitution_v3.0_0.pdf) or better
 > - Sharing Credit &amp; Wealth: [Open Enterprise Governance Model](http://bettermeans.com.via.forkthecommons.org/front-open_enterprise_governance_model) or better
 >
-> If you're interested in exploring collaborations, just [drop us an email](mailto:heartofthesun@thegoldensun.com) -- we're friendly and happy to say hi.
+> If you're interested in exploring collaborations with us, [drop us an email](mailto:heartofthesun@thegoldensun.com) -- we're friendly and like to be in touch with like-minded souls.